 Wink, Callan.
 August.
 Random House, New York, 2020.
 F;4/20.

 The tormentors for Callan Wink seem to be art (writing in particular) and women.
-He’s at pains to let us know that he’s no fancy-pants, a guy but just an ordinary guy, guiding people on fishing trips in the waterways of Montana, and well yeah happens to be a published and award-winning fiction-writer sort of on the side.
+He’s at pains to let us know that he’s no fancy-pants, a guy but just an ordinary guy, guiding people on fishing trips in the waterways of Montana, and well yeah it happens also a published and award-winning fiction-writer, sort of on the side.
 But let’s be clear that he’s really not that interested in the froufrou stuff that goes with that.
 He’s pretentiously unpretentious as one critic put it.

 Young August grows up on a farm with a dad who pays him to exterminate wild cats in the barn (this scene was part of one of the impressive short stories).
 These are not wildcats but feral kitty cats.
 He poisons them all, making a killing in two ways.
 His parents separate, the dad hooking up with a much younger girl and the mum, with literary pretensions, getting August out of town.
 The boy ends up off in rural Montana working for a ranch owner, a fully-developed intriguing character.
 He is befriended by a self-styled rodeo lothario and August’s non-success with a pretty girl and drunken violence subsequent are stark and realistic to any man unfortunate enough ever to have had a similar experience.
 But for me this scene was awkwardly in the face of #MeToo, instead of finding a way to masculine sympathy with it, or at least to some intelligence and ambiguity in its criticism.